Sierra-Labs/nest-identity/README.md

 Finally, you also need create the email templates in the directory you specified in your config file.
 The default template directory is `public/templates`.
 You can copy the default templates provided by this module and customize it according to your needs.

-## User Controller

-> TODO: Document all REST API endpoints as part of the UserController base class.

-## Roles Controller

-> TODO: Document all REST API endpoints as part of the RolesController base class.

 ## Contributing

 To contribute to the `nest-identity` project please make sure to have the following configured in your development environment.
 Submit pull request to master after making sure all unit tests run successful.

 - `docker` for postgres database
-- `tslint` for TypeScript linting (tslint in VSCode to automate linting)
+- `eslint` for Javascript/TypeScript linting (tslint in VSCode to automate linting)
+- `prettier` for code formatting and standardization
 - `jest` for unit testing

 ```bash